UniMath/agda-unimath/src/foundation/equivalences-span-diagrams.lagda.md

 ### Extensionality of span diagrams

-Equality of span diagrams is equivalent to equivalences of span diagrams
+Equality of span diagrams is equivalent to equivalences of span diagrams.

 ```agda
 module _